JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_morphing.md

 frame and object to effect out animations through Actions.
 This is roughly the idea behind Javis's Object-Action mechanism

 We defined a `transform_to_box` Action which runs from frame 20 from beginning to 20 frames from the end.
-The Action morphs whatever object its acted upon into what looks like boxobj.
+The Action morphs whatever object its acted upon into what looks like `boxobj`.
 Note that `boxobj` and `circobj` are seperate objects all the time, even after the Action (it just happens that they overlap each other).
 As the Action is applied at render time the "drawing" of `circobj` starts to look like `boxobj`'s drawing.

 The Action is then applied to the `circobj` with the `act!` function.

-Note that the `boxobj` is present throughout as the circobj is morphing. if you want to hide it you can set its opacity to 0 with another action (to make it disappear) and set its frames to be drawn for 1 frame only (for efficiency).
+Note that the `boxobj` is present throughout as the `circobj` is morphing. if you want to hide it you can set its opacity to 0 with another action (to make it disappear) and set its frames to be drawn for 1 frame only (for efficiency).
 ```julia
 Background(1:nframes,(args...)->background("black"))